masonpimentel/ubc-mock-bookstore/README.md

 re-initialize the DB)
 4. Open another terminal,  and run ```npm start```

-Can now go to [localhost:5000](http://localhost:5000/) to access locally
+Can now go to [localhost:5000](http://localhost:5000/) to access locally.

+Note that there will not be any items in stock, so please click on the link at the bottom of the page to add the default quantities of all the products to the database.